 Now, a funny story.
 I got held up at Heathrow Airport in England because the customs guy thought that the Drionic device (which I, being the genius that I am, carried in my hand luggage) was surely a bomb.
 He made me dismantle the whole machine from the back and three customs officers gathered around and couldn't believe that this battery operated machine was for hand or feet sweating problems.
 I am sure it does sound ludicrous to people who don't know about this kind of thing.
 I recommend not packing your Drionic or other iontophoresis device in your carry-on luggage when traveling.

-Drionic has worked for many people and it is a mistake to give up on it.
+Drionic has worked for many people and it is a mistake to give up on it too fast.
 Some of the people for whom it works still decide to get the ETS surgery (thinking that it is a faster and permanent fix with no side effects) instead and they then often regret having it.
 Once Drionic starts working, maintenance treatments are usually just needed once a week, and this is probably better than killing sympathetic innervation to the whole upper body via ETS.
 Treatments should be performed at as high a setting as is tolerable.

 The link below is to an archive of Carolyn Lamoureux's old website on geocities.
 It is a great place to learn how to convert Drionic to work with electricity rather than the proprietary battery.
 Carolyn has over the year's helped numerous people to not give up and be persistent with their Drionic treatment and experiment with different add-ons and variations.
-Carolyn herself had great success with Drionic and decided not to get ETS surgery because of that.
+Carolyn herself had great success with Drionic and consequently decided not to get ETS surgery.
 Please be careful if you convert the machine to electricity, as neither myself nor Carolyn is responsible for any electrocution you could possibly get!
 I am presently using an iontophoresis device (Idromed) that is powered by electricity, and have never received an electric shock for what its worth.